1iveowl/CosmosResourceTokenBroker/README.md

 1. Configure the Azure AD B2C Tenant.
 Specifically, three API's/scopes must be created and exposed and added with API Permissions.
 Details for how to do this is outlined below.
 2. Implement a Resource Token Broker and configure it so that it operates seamlessly togehter with your Azure AD B2C and your Cosmos DB.
-3. Program your app to use MSAL for authentication.
+3. Program your app to use MSAL for authentication - i.e. replace AppCenter Auth.
-4. Program your app to store data with Cosmos DB.
+4. Program your app to store data with Cosmos DB - i.e. replace AppCenter Data.
 5. *(Optional)* You might also want to consider implementing client/app side caching of the data/Cosmos documents.

 ## Step 1: Configuring the Azure AD B2C Tenant